mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 	- *Genomic imprinting*
 		- Allele inherited from one of the parents is expressed while the other allele is silent
 		- **Imprinted allele** is silenced due to methylation of region ajacent to gene responsible for trait
+		- Loss of imprinting could lead to disorders